Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/reflectioncontentcontrol.md

 *The ReflectionContentControl control providing reflection effects on the Actipro logo*

-You have total control over the size, distance and visual characteristics of the reflection.
+You have total control over the size, distance, and visual characteristics of the reflection.
 You can even skew the reflection to an angle.

 > [!TIP]
 > Animate the [ReflectionMargin](xref:@ActiproUIRoot.Controls.ReflectionContentControl.ReflectionMargin) property along with the `RenderTransform` of the [ReflectionContentControl](xref:@ActiproUIRoot.Controls.ReflectionContentControl) to create a bounce effect.
-This is demoed in the sample project.
+This is demonstrated in the sample project.

 A reflection effect like what is provided in this control can be implemented from scratch in XAML however it takes many lines of code to do so.
 Instead, just wrap your content with a [ReflectionContentControl](xref:@ActiproUIRoot.Controls.ReflectionContentControl) and you're done.